cucumber/cucumber-ruby/README.txt

 == FEATURES/PROBLEMS:

+* TODO: Rename entire library "Cucumber" (Patty wrote it on the bus)
 * TODO: Add a yaml file for different languages
 * TODO: Custom nodes for the syntax tree
 * TODO: Actually execute the stories